qinyanjuidavid/SaveONE-life/README.md

 ## App Testing.
 > - We tested SaveONE-life App with two children's homes as shown on the screenshots below.
-> - Tumaini Children's home - is an orphanage located along Nairobi Mombasa road Voi, the orphanage has a capacity of 55 orphans.
+> - Tumaini Children's home - is an orphanage located along Nairobi Mombasa road Voi, the orphanage has a capacity of 55 orphaned children.
 Contact +254724723901.
-> - GRACE MWATATE CHILDREN'S HOME - Is an orphanage located along Voi - Mwatate road that was initiated way back in 2008, the orphanage holds 41 children's, Contact +254710153812.
+> - GRACE MWATATE CHILDREN'S HOME - Is an orphanage located along Voi - Mwatate road that was initiated way back in 2008, the orphanage holds 41 orphaned children, Contact +254710153812.
-> - The orphanage managers were very excited because they will be able to share their needs via saving one life with the community.
+> - The orphanage managers were very excited because they will be able to share their needs via SaveOne-life with the community.
 Their wish is for the project to succeed for the benefit of the young generation, for a real experience you can download SaveONE life from [Set Up](#SaveOne-Life)

 <img src="https://user-images.githubusercontent.com/46722362/160270804-d985e630-880e-47dd-9f8b-11243acf9797.png" data-canonical-src="https://user-images.githubusercontent.com/46722362/160270804-d985e630-880e-47dd-9f8b-11243acf9797.png" width="200" height="400" />